EOSIO/eosio-project-boilerplate-simple/README.md

 ## Initialise and start blockchain and DApp

-After the initialisation, two terminal windows are required, both opened in the repository directory
+After the initialisation, three terminal windows are required, both opened in the repository directory

 - The **first terminal window** is for **blockchain** process.
 - The **second terminal window** is for **frontend** react app.
+- The **thrid terminal window** is for **backend** demux and express process.

 **running the blockchain**